Carlock1609/PDXCodeGuild/Capstone/proposal.md

 ### USER/Influencer:
 - Profile Page, User can customize their page.
 A profile pic, experience form, photo library, about, links, body posts.
     - Main function will be asking the user for their Social media accounts, and using beautifulsoup to scrape accounts for user Amounts.
 And Displaying follower counts on profile.
 - Direct messaging.
-    - Search for photographer.

 ### USER/Photographer:
+- Profile Page, User can customize their page.
+A profile pic, experience form, photo library, about, links, body posts.
-- User must signup and upload portfolio/experience and other collaborations to their profile.
+    - User will be able to link their own personal portfolios
+- Direct messaging.

+### USER:
-- User can set filter on search to get a list that meets the preffered follower count criteria.
+- Search Page, Influencer/Photographer will use the search page to search through a list of other photographers or influencers on the application.
-- User can send message to Influencer to collaborate.
+- User can set different filters for better results, (follower count/work experience)
+- Once user clicks on user, they are able checkout their profile and send direct messages.
+### PLAY-BY-PLAY-end ----

+### PAGES:
+- Welcome Page **MVP
+- Sign-up Page **MVP
+- Profile Page **MVP
+- Search Page **MVP
+- Direct Messaging Page **MVP
+- Community Board Page
+- Main Feed Page (More used for rank system atm)

 ### Rank System:
 - User can gain more points for working with photographers with less experience.
 - User can gain points for working with Influencers with lower follower count to get there portfolio on the main website feed.

 ### Functions:
-- User Signup Form
+- User Signup form. **MVP
+- User Authentication. **MVP
+- Profile Customization.
+    - Saving User Profile and bringing it back when authenticated.
+    - Other Users able to post on profile Body. **MVP - instead of DM
+- Search page, able to search through User Database (photographer or incluencer). **MVP
+    - User is able to filter preferences.
+(Follower count/Experience).
+- Direct messaging. **MVP
+- Community Board.
-- User Authentication
+- User manaully enters follower count on profile. **MVP

-- WebScraper to obtain follower counts - BeautifulSoup4
+    - WebScraper to obtain follower counts - BeautifulSoup4.
-- User Rank system that intices users to work with other users who need more experience and there foot in the door.
-Rank system gives extra points for that.
+- User rank system to intice users to work with lessers, display top users on main feed.
-- Chat system
-    - Direct Messaging
-    - Group Messaging
-    - Community boards

 ### Function Ideas:
 - Photo Location marker - When photos are used, a suggestion comes up to share location so it will be plotted on a map, so other Users can find cool spots to take pictures.